Vinicius-Teixeirac/RL-COVID-Events/README.md

 # How to run

 All experimental steps are orchestrated via the `run_experiments.sh` script.
-After setting up the environment and hardware configs, to generate every result, without anyelse work, simply execute the following command in your terminal:
+After setting up the environment and hardware configs, to generate every result, without any additional work, simply execute the following command in your terminal:

 ```bash
 ./run_experiments.sh